chrisjsimpson/mitreid-demo/README.md

 - Another for Mitreid
 - This simulates connecting to a remote database (we still need to link them)

+Ports:
+- Mitreid will listen on 8080
+- Open Bank Project on: 8081

 Run postgress instance locally on port 5433 for Open Bank Project
 ```
 docker run --name=obp -p 5433:5432 --detach -e POSTGRES_PASSWORD=password -e POSTGRES_USER=obp -e POSTGRES_DB=obp postgres:9.6-alpine